-Once you are satisfied with the answers to the above questions, transfer the numbers to the "2021 Project Budget Summary" form.
-While you may use any form for your line item budget, you must use the "2021 Project Budget Summary" form to show your budget on one page.
+Once you are satisfied with the answers to the above questions, transfer the numbers to the "2025 Project Budget Summary" form.
+You must use the "2025 Project Budget Summary" form to show your budget on one page.
 The total on your Cover Page must match the totals on your Budget Detail and Budget Summary.
 Use the justification sections in the Budget Detail form (or a brief memo) to explain any costs that a reviewer might question, such as the examples above.